yasin6606/genetic-algorithm/README.md

 # Genetic Algorithm

-This project uses Using Genetic Algorithm in order to find solutions for TSP, Knapsack, and N-Queens problems.
+This project uses Genetic Algorithm in order to find solutions for TSP, Knapsack, and N-Queens problems.

 The project is Dockerized so there are two runner files: